xxoxo-0/xxoxo-0/README.md

 Random note :
 - ...
 Wondering why my skins from pt are mostly red/brown?
 Ts because their my fav colors :D!

-〖 ☁️ ᯓ ┆ Mostly go/play all alone by myself.
+〖 ☁️ ᯓ ┆ Mostly goes to play all alone by myself.
 I don't mind chatting w friends or even add me!
 I'm friendly and might be also awkward sometimes! (´Д｀) 彡┆〗

 Some random fun fact abt me (again)
 - Gregory Violet is my fictkin, My personality were close to him for being Gothic, artistic!